 Pasadena Safe Routes to School Plan

-Spearheaded by Healthy Living Matters (HLM), the Pasadena Safe Routes to School (SRTS) plan was developed to identify strategies to increase walking and biking to school and increase physical activity levels and health of students.
-The BE Unit conducted an assessment of the walking environment around the 7 priority schools using HCPH’s Environmental Scan Tool (EST).
+Spearheaded by Healthy Living Matters (HLM), the Pasadena SRTS Plan was developed to identify strategies to increase walking and biking to school and increase physical activity levels and health of students.
+The BE Unit conducted an assessment of the walking environment around seven priority schools using HCPH’s Environmental Scan Tool (EST).
 The development of this plan was supported by Pasadena Vibrant Community, an initiative of The University of Texas MD Anderson Cancer Center, made possible by an investment from and collaboration with Shell Oil.
 The full Pasadena SRTS Plan can be found here.
-Find out more about the status of this plan here.

 Baytown Safe Routes to School Plan